Feedback, compliments and complaints

 How to provide feedback

-• In person: Talk it through with the staff member involved or ask to speak to a more senior staff member.
-You can also ask for a feedback form (PDF), which all staff can help you fill in
+- In person: Discuss your concerns with a staff member involved or ask to speak to a more senior staff member.
+You can also ask for a feedback form (PDF)

-• In writing: Consumer Liaison Service, Executive Corridor, First floor, A Block, King Edward Memorial Hospital, 374 Bagot Road, Subiaco WA 6008
+- In writing: Send your feedback to the Consumer Liaison Service, Executive Corridor, First floor, A Block, King Edward Memorial Hospital, 374 Bagot Road, Subiaco WA 6008

 What feedback to provide

 Tell us what happened, where and when, including dates and times if possible.
-Include information on who was involved and provide the patient’s full name and date of birth.
+Please include information on who was involved and provide the patient’s full name and date of birth.

 Let us know what you would like to see happen as a result of your feedback.
 Include your contact details if you would like someone to contact you.